By dentist Dr. Richard Mitchell

 Methyl Mercury is generally considered to be the most toxic and most dangerous form of mercury.
 Let's take a look at why.

-The baby may develop poorer thinking skills, poorer memory and language, and also poorer hand-eye coordination.
+The baby may develop poorer thinking skills, poorer memory and language, and also poorer hand-eye coordination than other children of the same age.

 NOTE - IF YOU ARE CONCERNED ABOUT MERCURY IN THE FISH AND OTHER SEAFOOD YOU EAT, TAKING A SELENIUM SUPPLEMENT CAN HELP!
 I recommend this Selenium supplement, available from Amazon.